X-Ryl669/haraka-alias-forward/README.md

 Put the plugins under *Haraka/plugins* directory and put the config file into *config* directory.
 If you installed Haraka globally using npm, do not put the plugin under the *plugin* folder you gave to `haraka -i <folder>`.

 # Config

+Save a file called "rcpt_to.alias_forward" in your Haraka's config folder with this content:
 Example:
 ```json
 {